 Nick joined Watsi on December 28th, 2015.
 Six years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nick's most recent donation supported Nalin, a 16-month-old baby girl from Cambodia, to fund burn repair surgery.
+Nick's most recent donation supported Saveth, a middle-aged grandmother and fish seller from Cambodia, to fund cataract surgery for her right eye.

 Nalin is a 16-month-old toddler and the only child in her family.
 Her father is a construction worker in the capital city of Phnom Penh and her mother stays home to watch her.
 Nalin likes to drink milk and play with toys.
 Her favorite thing in the world is to fall asleep in the arms of her mom.
 When Nalin was two months old, she was burned on her left fingers with hot porridge.
 Her mother took her to a children's hospital for burn treatment, but she developed severe contractures due to the burn.
 Nalin now has scarring and is unable to flex her fingers making it difficult to hold or grasp objects.
 When Nalin's mother learned about our medical partner, Children's Surgical Centre (CSC), she traveled for four and a half hours seeking treatment.
 On June 6th, surgeons at CSC will perform a burn contracture release surgery so Nalin can move her finger easily again.
 CSC is raising $495 to fund this life-altering procedure for Nalin.
 Nalin's mother shared, "I hope after surgery she can move her finger and get well soon."